3rdKindGamer/Roblox-Batch-Cheat-PREVIEW-/README.md

 1. Clone or download this repository to your local machine.

-2. Open the executor.exe file or download and open the solution file (.sln) from the repository on visual studio.
+2. Open the executor.exe file.

-3. Build the solution to compile the program or open the .exe
+3. Open the .exe

 4. Enjoy Scripting!